-• First count the number of full months that you delayed enrolling in a Medicare drug plan, after you were eligible to enroll.
-Or count the number of full months in which you did not have creditable prescription drug coverage, if the break in coverage was 63 days or more.
-The penalty is 1% for every month that you didn't have creditable coverage.
-For example, if you go 14 months without coverage, the penalty will be 14%.

-- Then Medicare determines the amount of the average monthly premium for Medicare drug plans in the nation from the previous year.
-For 2022, this average premium amount is \$33.37. - To calculate your monthly penalty, you multiply the penalty percentage and the average monthly premium and then round it to the nearest 10 cents.
-In the example here it would be 14% times \$33.37, which equals \$4.67.
-This rounds to \$4.70.
+- If you went 63 days or more without Part D or other creditable prescription drug coverage after you were first eligible to enroll in Part D, the plan will count the number of full months that you did not have coverage.
+The penalty is 1% for every month that you did not have creditable coverage.
+For example, if you go 14 months without coverage, the penalty will be 14%. - Then Medicare determines the amount of the average monthly premium for Medicare drug plans in the nation from the previous year.
+For 2023, this average premium amount is \$32.74. - To calculate your monthly penalty, you multiply the penalty percentage and the average monthly premium and then round it to the nearest 10 cents.
+In the example here it would be 14% times \$32.74, which equals \$4.58.
+This rounds to \$4.60.
 This amount would be added to the monthly premium for someone with a Part D late enrollment penalty.